lowern1ght/resume-lwnight/README.md

 ---

-2. [Sharee](https://github.com/lowern1ght/Sharee) - a commercial web server for exchanging local changes for an internal relational database with its own authorization on tokens and the interface on RazorPages
+2. [**Otto**](https://github.com/lowern1ght/Otto) - Microservice web application on docker with a web interface on React, according to the 12FA approach

 ---

-3. [AlercroyBot](https://github.com/lowern1ght/AlercroyBot) - my open source template project for telegram bot with quick command settings when launching the application with documentation
+3. [Sharee](https://github.com/lowern1ght/Sharee) - a commercial web server for exchanging local changes for an internal relational database with its own authorization on tokens and the interface on RazorPages

 ---

-4. [Otto](https://github.com/lowern1ght/Otto) - a mini web application with integration with third-party web apis for viewing weather by city with built-in city accounting and a web interface on RazorPages
-   - [OttoSpa](https://github.com/lowern1ght/OttoSpa) - redesign of the interface on vite React using Ant Design
+4. [AlercroyBot](https://github.com/lowern1ght/AlercroyBot) - my open source template project for telegram bot with quick command settings when launching the application with documentation

 ## Educations